 Training on national legislation

-Because the way the Directive has been implemented varies between Member States, there will be a requirement for training in the legislation of any individual Member State in which a person works, so that individuals are trained in the local application of the law (module 1 – national legislation).
+Because implementation of the Directive varies between Member States, individuals must receive training in the legislation of any individual Member State in which they work (module 1 – national legislation).
+This ensures they understand the local application of the law.
 However, learning outcomes have been developed which will apply in all Member States, and these should be used to develop this training.

 When a person moves between Member States, they should expect to “repeat” the national legislation module in the new Member State, so they are updated on and aware of the differences and have knowledge refreshed on the similarities.